Healthy Snacks for Toddlers and Preschoolers

 Before serving any snacks or meals, handling any food you prepare is equally important to avoid cross-contamination.
 For example, if you cook and prepare snacks in your facility, wash fruits and vegetables thoroughly under warm water for at least 20 seconds and wash and sanitize work surfaces before and after use.
 Additionally, ensure your hands are washed (or you’re wearing gloves as you’re cooking) and that all food products are kept separate from each other to reduce the chance of contamination.
 Be sure to label any food items stored in air-tight containers with their correct name and the date you either opened or prepared them so you’ll know everything in your facility’s kitchen at first glance.

 Another way to ensure food safety is by organizing your meal plans in advance and distributing them among your staff and families.
 One way to do this is to use a tool like brightwheel’s daily report.
-This holistic tool allows you to plan, track, and post snack and meal plans so everyone is on the same page, while also allowing you to easily export records to manage Child and Adult Care Food Program (CACFP) reimbursement.
+This holistic tool allows you to plan, track, and post snack and meal plans so everyone is on the same page.
+It also allows you to easily export records to manage Child and Adult Care Food Program (CACFP) reimbursement.
 You’ll be able to stay on top of your paperwork, and ensure your children eat healthy snacks that align with their dietary restrictions.

 Frequently asked questions about healthy snacks for toddlers and preschoolers

-Most young children need a snack every 2–3 hours to keep their energy stable.
+A: Most young children need a snack every two to three hours to keep their energy stable.
 Offering two to three healthy snacks between meals ensures they stay fueled and avoid getting overly hungry or fussy.

-Avoid snacks high in added sugar, salt, or processed ingredients, such as candy, chips, and soda.
-These can reduce appetite for nutritious foods and don’t provide the essential nutrients children need for healthy growth.
+A: Avoid snacks high in added sugar, salt, or processed ingredients, such as candy, chips, and soda.
+These can reduce appetite for nutritious foods and do not provide the essential nutrients children need for healthy growth.

 Healthy snacking for preschoolers